TotorLB/Auto-Backup-Python/README.md

   Manual operation needed (IF YOU DIDN'T USE THE KEY GENERATOR) :

   During the execution of the script, you'll be asked, at the last part, to type your password.
 This had been set for security reason defined in the script.
 Please, consider you may make this script totally working without any human touching.
-For this, just add to the remote server area a new parameter for password.
-This done, you just have to add this new argument to the last "try" line to make it auto fill with your password.
+For this, just follow the key generator guide above.

   Expected result :